ncita-repository/WP1.3_multiple_modalities/README.md

 A *source ROI Collection* (DICOM-RTSTRUCT or DICOM-SEG) is copied (or propagated) to a *target* DICOM series.
 One such single operation will be referred to as a *run*.
 As described above, running of the tool requires there to be a config JSON file (with default file name *cfgDict.json*).
 Hence a bit of prep work is required before trying to run the code:

+0. (Optional) Modify *global_variables.json*.

 1. Create a configuration file(s) for the run(s) you wish to carry out.
+This only has to be done once, unless you wish to add more XNAT config files or modify existing ones.

+2. Copy the XNAT config file to be run from *src/xnat_configs/{runID}.json* to *src/xnatCfg.json*.

-2. Run the code on each run, providing a `runID` and `cfgDir`.
+3. Run the code on *src/xnatCfg.json*.

+### 0. Modify *global_variables.json*

-### 1. Creating a configuration file
+### 1. Creating a configuration file(s)

-The package [*config.py*](https://github.com/ncita-repository/WP1.3_multiple_modalities/blob/master/src/config.py) is used to generate configuration files.
+The package *config.py* is used to generate configuration files.
 Within the *config.py* module is the function *create_config_files()*.
 This contains pre-populated data specific to the XNAT that was used to develop the code.
 You can use the pre-populated code as a template for your own XNAT.

 There are several variables to be defined, including: